 Bring:

-- Prescription medications (with original packaging)
+- Prescription medications (in original packaging — customs can ask)

-- Basic first aid (bandaids, pain relievers)
+- Basic first aid (bandaids, pain relievers, anti-diarrheal)

-- Insect repellent (summer evenings)
+- Insect repellent (summer evenings, especially near outdoor restaurants)

 - Hand sanitizer

-- Any specific toiletries you’re picky about
+- Any specific products you’re particular about

-- Hairdryers (hotels provide them)
+- Hairdryers (every hotel has them)

 Tech & Electronics#